 Feb.
 14, 2018

-SanBio and Teijin to Terminate Licensing Agreement regarding SB623 for Stroke Treatment
+(News Release) SanBio and Teijin to Terminate Licensing Agreement regarding SB623 for Stroke Treatment

 SanBio, Inc. and Teijin Limited jointly announced today that they would terminate the exclusive licensing agreement signed in 2009 regarding the development and marketing of SB623 for stroke treatment in Japan.

 Marketing rights to SB623 in Japan revert to SanBio, which will continue developing SB623 for chronic stroke treatment.
 Teijin does not intend to sell its stock holding in SanBio for the time being.

 Based on the original agreement, in 2012 Teijin began consulting with Japan’s Pharmaceuticals and Medical Devices Agency (PMDA) regarding regulatory strategy, in preparation for clinical trials of SB623 for chronic stroke treatment.
 SanBio supported Teijin in pursuing Japan regulatory authorization for clinical trial.